Middle School & High School

 Our Middle School age youth also go on a week long mission to Camp Crestfield every year.
 While there, we travel to sites and help out in those communities.
 To learn more about Crestfield, you can visit them at crestfieldcc.org.

 Our High School age youth go on a different Mission every year.
 These 5-day trips usually consist of our youth assisting in small home projects, working with children in a local kids program and working with senior citizens at different facilities.
 These experiences help our youth grow in their faith and see the world in a different light.
 Our motto is "be the hands and feet of Jesus."
 We fund our trips by selling evergreens, food items and doing Flamingo Flockings.
-We are currently doing Flamingo Flockings!
-If you would like to send a flock of flamingos to a friend for their special occasion, please click on the button below to learn more and submit your request.
-Thank you for supporting our 2021 mission trip.

 At World Vision's Pittsburgh Global Distribution Center our youth sort, process and package donated items for domestic and international distribution.
 Since 1990, World Vision's GIK program has distributed high-quality donations valued at $3.0 billion, including medical supplies, clothes and shoes, school supplies, personal care products, and other needed items.